apivich-h/apivich-h.github.io/_posts/misc/2000-01-01-interesting-videos.md

 - **[Hassium](https://www.youtube.com/watch?v=VQ8cZoA0tiU)** by _Periodic Videos_.
 It's a good series of video on the elements of the periodic table, but only one other person in the world will know a certain reference regarding this specific video on Hassium.

 - **[i raced an AI to learn parkour](https://www.youtube.com/watch?v=0Jt-erB_-3A)** by _Answer In Progress_.
 It kind of touches on reinforcement learning, and also discusses AI in more general terms as well.
+I liked it so much I once shared the video in my tutorial group I was tutoring for.

 - **[Which Planet is the Closest?](https://www.youtube.com/watch?v=SumDHcnCRuU)** by _CGPGrey_.
 An interesting question that we rarely even consider.